-For generating the OS and Application logs:

-- iDRAC Service Module must be installed and running in Host Operating System. - OS Collector, which comes factory installed in iDRAC, if removed must be installed in iDRAC.
+For generating the OS and Application logs, iDRAC Service Module must be installed and running in Host Operating System.

-NOTE: SupportAssist Collection takes more than 10 minutes to complete when performed from OS/iDRAC while OMSA 10.1.0.0 is running with it.
+i NOTE: SupportAssist Collection takes more than 10 minutes to complete when performed from OS/iDRAC while OMSA 10.1.0.0 is running with it.